coalton-lang/coalton/docs/intro-to-coalton.md

     (+ c (* a b))))
 ```

 Truth be known, `fma` actually technically takes *one argument*: `a`.
-To a Common Lisper, this function is roughly equivalent to:
+To a Common Lisper, this function is roughly equivalent to

 ```lisp
 (defun fma (a)